 The hashtags used for the congress are #EHA2017 and #EHA22.

 III.
 IMPORTANT SECURITY AND ATTENDEE CONDUCT INFORMATIONclick to expand

-For security reasons, the 20th Congress of EHA badges will be required for admittance to all events; badges should be worn and visible at all times.
+For security reasons, the 22nd Congress of EHA badges will be required for admittance to all events.
+Badges should be worn and be visible at all times.
 Lost badges should be reported to the Registration Staff immediately.
 The following badge policies will be in effect throughout the meeting:

-- False certification of individuals as paid annual congress attendees, misuse of badges, any method of assisting unauthorized persons to gain access to any annual congress event, or any inappropriate or unauthorized conduct will be just cause for repossessing badges of any individuals involved, and expelling all parties involved from the meeting without obligation on the part of EHA for refund of any fees.
+3. False certification of individuals as paid annual congress attendees, misuse of badges, any method of assisting unauthorized persons to gain access to any annual congress event, or any inappropriate or unauthorized conduct will be just cause for repossessing badges of any individuals involved, and expelling all parties involved from the meeting without obligation on the part of EHA to refund any fees.

-In addition, individuals who are part of the 20th Congress of EHA may not engage in any demonstrations or other behavior that EHA deems to be potentially disruptive to the conduct of the meeting.
-Violation of this rule is grounds for immediate dismissal from the meeting and/or ineligibility for attendance at future EHA Annual Congresses.
+In addition, individuals who are part of the 22nd Congress of EHA may not engage in any demonstration or other similar behavior that EHA deems to be potentially disruptive to the conduct of the meeting.
+Violation of this rule is ground for immediate dismissal from the meeting and/or ineligibility for attendance at future EHA Annual Congresses.
 Any person who is dismissed from the meeting may request that EHA review the matter, provided, however, that the individual understands that such dismissal will be effective immediately and will continue until and unless EHA issues a contrary decision.

 Please noteclick to expand

-Journalists must work exclusively for the media outlet for which they are credentialed by EHA (please see exception under Freelance Journalists).
-Journalists who use their media privileges to work for non-credentialed organizations will have their EHA media privileges revoked for a period of one year, including the next congress.
+Journalists must work exclusively for the media outlet for which they are accredited by EHA (please see exception under Freelance Journalists).
+Journalists who use their media privileges to work for non-accredited organizations will have their EHA media privileges revoked for a period of one year, including the next congress.